srijit316/learn-csharp-milestones/README.md

 ## Chapter 1
 Getting to Know Your Environment (9–21)

-- ✅ ✏️ Open the reference manual for any component from inside Unity.
-Paste the link: (https://docs.unity3d.com/6000.2/Documentation/Manual/class-Transform.html)
+- [X] ✏️ Open the reference manual for any component from inside Unity.
+Paste the link: [link](https://docs.unity3d.com/6000.2/Documentation/Manual/class-Transform.html)
-- ✅ ✏️ Find the button to jump to the scripting reference the any reference manual page.
+- [X] ✏️ Find the button to jump to the scripting reference the any reference manual page.
 Paste the link: (https://docs.unity3d.com/6000.2/Documentation/ScriptReference/Transform.html)
-- ✅ ✏️ Search for the `Strings` class in [Microsoft's C# documents](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/).
+- [X] ✏️ Search for the `Strings` class in [Microsoft's C# documents](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/).
 Paste the link: [https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/strings/](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-9.0)

 ## Chapter 2
 The Building Blocks of Programming (22–37)

-- ✅ Open the Unity project contained within this repo
+- [X] Open the Unity project contained within this repo
-- ✅ Create Assets/Scripts/LearningCurve.cs
+- [X] Create Assets/Scripts/LearningCurve.cs
-	- ✅ Create C# variables with typeof `int`, `float`, `string`, and `bool`
+	- [X] Create C# variables with typeof `int`, `float`, `string`, and `bool`
-	- ✅ Add a single line, multi line, and summary comment to LearningCurve.cs
+	- [X] Add a single line, multi line, and summary comment to LearningCurve.cs
-	- ✅ Run the code in LearningCurve by attaching it to the Main Camera GameObject
+	- [X] Run the code in LearningCurve by attaching it to the Main Camera GameObject

 ## Chapter 3